RyanRen2023/TaskManagement/README.md

 ### Common Commands:

-- For deployment on macOS: `cp ../TaskManagement /Applications/XAMPP/htdocs`
+- For deployment on macOS: `cp -r ../TaskManagement /Applications/XAMPP/htdocs`

 Feel free to adjust these instructions according to your specific environment and setup requirements.